Click here to request a spot for the 2022-2023 school year.

 Relationships

 The connection between child and teacher is more important than any curriculum.
 This is what every parent knows by instinct: nice teachers matter, especially for very young children.
-This is first time in many instances that your child will be separate from you for any extended period of time.
+This is the first time in many instances that your child will be away from you for any extended period of time.
 It is very important that these new adult relationships with a teacher be nurturing and positive.

-Play and having FUN!
+Play and have FUN!